karel-brinda/rnftools/docs/reference/04_command_line.rst

 Command-line tool
 =================

-Even though SnakeMake-based approach is the prefered way how to use RNFtools, we provide also a command-line tool ``rnftools`` with most of functionality.
+Even though SnakeMake-based approach is the prefered way to use RNFtools, we provide also a command-line tool ``rnftools`` with most of functionality.
 Here you can find help messages for its subcommands.

 .. contents::